Filmora

 In this article

-1. Part 1: What is Dolby Vision HDR Video in iPhone 12 or 13
+1. What Is Dolby Vision HDR Video on iPhone 12 to iPhone 17

-3. Part 3: Most Effective 4 Ways to Fix Overexposed iPhone HDR video in Premiere Pro
+3. Most Effective 4 Ways to Fix Overexposed iPhone HDR Video in Premiere Pro

-1. Solution 1: Turn Off HDR or Export them without HDR
+1. Solution 1: Turn Off HDR or Export Without HDR

 3. Solution 3: Edit Color Space Override with Rec 2020